 Across the UK, High Street lenders no longer offer bridging finance to their clients.
-This withdrawal has left a gap in the market that has been filled by smaller lenders offering access to bridging loans, with successful applicants on occasions accessing the funds they require within no more than a few days.
+This withdrawal has left a gap in the market that has been filled by smaller lenders offering access to bridge loans, with successful applicants on occasions accessing the funds they require within no more than a few days.

-Quality bridging loans bring a variety of unique benefits to the table, including but not limited to the following:
+Quality bridging loans bring a variety of unique benefits to the table, including but not limited to the following

 However, there are also some downsides to factor into the equation, such as: